navpypi/img2txt/README.md

 Install all required pip packages.

-Create a folder "pics" in the current directory.
+Create a folder "pics" in the current directory and place your images.

 To get a text file generated for the text in the image, change the parameter in the code to Ture.